FancyPixel/fancypixel.github.io/source/_posts/2015-11-24-moving-to-watchos-2.markdown

 {% img center /images/posts/2015-11-24/architecture.png 500 'WatchOS 2' %}

-This has a major advantage: less spinning spinner of spinning boredom, the app is a lot snappier, and can rely a lot less from the phone (e.g. by making independent network requests).
+This has a major advantages: less spinning spinner of spinning boredom, the app is a lot snappier, and can rely a lot less on the phone (e.g. by making independent network requests).
 That's cool, but it comes at a cost... sharing data as we did before is impossible.
 Apple provided a new framework though: [WatchConnectivity](https://developer.apple.com/library/watchos/documentation/WatchConnectivity/Reference/WatchConnectivity_framework/index.html).